lessload/DNSCrypt-reload/README.md

 ## Bug
 - some anti-virus may block PowerShell to connect the internet. make it allow.
-- in case of Microsoft NCSI indicator not detect internet, dnscrypt-proxy will not download dnscrypt-resolvers make it start service fail.
+- in case of Microsoft NCSI indicator not detect internet, `dnscrypt-proxy` will not download dnscrypt-resolvers make it start service fail.
   `log: System DNS configuration not usable yet, exceptionally resolving [raw.githubusercontent.com] using fallback resolvers over tcp`<br/>
-  ( dnscrypt-proxy use or trust in [Microsoft NCSI](https://answers.microsoft.com/en-us/windows/forum/windows_10-networking/network-connection-status-indicator-ncsi-showing/02664ddf-4eac-449a-8318-bdae1a5bad3d) make this script got problem, custom time out in script<br/>to temporary fix )<br/>
+  ( dnscrypt-proxy use or trust in [Microsoft NCSI](https://answers.microsoft.com/en-us/windows/forum/windows_10-networking/network-connection-status-indicator-ncsi-showing/02664ddf-4eac-449a-8318-bdae1a5bad3d) make it got problem, custom time out in script<br/>to temporary fix )<br/>
   ( use `lessload-installer.bat` to reduce NCSI poll period )

 ------------------------------------------